ImanBrjn/python_Salifort_Motors/README.md

-The above output shows the first five occurences of rows that are duplicated farther down in the dataframe.
+The output shows the first five occurrences of rows that are duplicated farther down in the dataframe.
 How likely is it that these are legitimate entries?
-In other words, how plausible is it that two employees self-reported the exact same response for every column?.
+In other words, how plausible is it that two employees self-reported the exact same response for every column?
 With several continuous variables across 10 columns, it seems very unlikely that these observations are legitimate.
-Let's procee by dropping them.
-But first I want to check if we drop the duplicates, is the dataset going to be imbalanced.
+Let's proceed by dropping them.
+But first, I want to check if we drop the duplicates, is the dataset going to be imbalanced.

 ```python